sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model-sample.md

-# Quickstart: Try it out with a sample model (preview)
+# Quickstart: Try it out with a sample model (private preview)

 Get started with Azure Machine Learning by training a sample model.